GrantLudwig/Machina-Mache/README.md

 ### Interview Round 1
 Interviews consisted of 3 males and 1 female, with ages all in their early twenties.
 All are students at Seattle University.
-An additional interview was conducted with a baby boomer female from California.
+An additional interview was conducted with a fifty year old female from California.

 We began our interviews with asking people about what data dignity ment to them, how they feel about companies using and collecting there data, and then towards reviews for products.
 Through interviewing, we found that our participants mostly reviewed when angry or overwellmingly happy with a product.
 We also found that reviews do matter when its a product they are not familar with.
 When looking at reveiws, they would like to look at review history and past products reviewd/bought but it's time consuming.
 One participant said that he was hesitant to trust companies which took in his data to actually use it as they promised to.